Bodie Island Lighthouse on the Outer Banks NC

 - 1963 - Candlepower increased to 80,000.
 Tower and Oil House painted.

-- 1969 - Timing device controlling the light replaced with a photoelectric cell.
+- 1969 - The timing device controlling the light was replaced with a photoelectric cell.

 - 1978 - Lighthouse tower and oil house painted.